RuhlMirko/RuhlMirko/README.md

 New line of code to do a new commit
 Today I'm kinda tired to code, but tomorrow I will do a little bit.
 Promise

+Another day that I could not make a full commit Tomorrow will probably use this again
+Maybe I can do one or two commit at least